zhichli/container-use/environment/README.md

 - **Persistence**: All changes automatically committed with full history
 - **Standard Git**:
   - Use `git log` to view source code history
-  - Use `git log --notes=container-use` to view container state history
+  - Use `git log --notes=container-use` to view container operation history
   - Use `git checkout env-branch` to inspect any environment's work - each env branch tracks the upstream container-use/
 - **State Recovery**: Container states stored in Git notes for reconstruction